President Donald Trump has begun the first week of his term by signing a series of executive orders, including one that freezes federal hiring.

 Federal hiring freezes have been implemented before, by both Republican and Democratic administrations, including Ronald Reagan and Jimmy Carter.
 But today’s situation is different.
 We are witnessing a more ideological commitment to shrinking government, with public discussion about closing entire agencies and divisions.

-Limits on hiring alternatives like contracting and outsourcing
+Limits on hiring alternatives like contracting and managed services

 The current order constrains the ability for agencies to turn to contractors to bridge resource gaps so they can get necessary work done and their missions accomplished in a timely fashion.
 Trump’s order includes this line: “Contracting outside the Government to circumvent the intent of this memorandum shall not be permitted.”